-The state funding was originally used for three purposes; a seminar series in which world-class leaders in biotechnology were brought to the campus for presentations and extended visits, partial funding for new faculty hires in the area of biotechnology, and the bulk of the funding was used to establish world-class core laboratories focused on the tools of biotechnology.
-These initial core laboratories included DNA synthesis, DNA sequencing, protein analysis and peptide synthesis, flow cytometry and cell sorting, monoclonal antibody development, computation, and electron microscopy.
+The state funding was originally used for three purposes: first, as a seminar series in which world-class leaders in biotechnology were brought to the campus for presentations and extended visits; second, as partial funding for new faculty hires in the area of biotechnology; and third, the bulk of the funding was used to establish world-class core laboratories focused on the tools of biotechnology.
+These initial core laboratories included DNA synthesis, DNA sequencing, protein analysis and peptide synthesis, flow cytometry and cell sorting, monoclonal antibody development, computation and electron microscopy.
 Each core was supervised by a faculty member who had a working knowledge of the particular technology.
 State funds were used primarily for the salaries of the technical staff performing the analyses, creating a collective expertise that continues to be the foundation of ICBR.

 Today, the ICBR continues to provide world-class services to a wide range of life science researchers.
 ICBR also offers learning opportunities for scientists and their students through training to use equipment, seminar series and hosted workshops.
-Most of the core service laboratories are located centrally, in the Cancer and Genetics Research Complex, space constructed with support from the National Institutes of Health (NIH).
-There are, on average, 58 ICBR staff members, with 22% faculty, 45% full-time staff, and 33% postdoctoral associates and temporary or part-time positions.
+Most of the core service laboratories are located centrally, in the Cancer and Genetics Research Complex – a space constructed with support from the National Institutes of Health (NIH.)
+There are, on average, 58 ICBR staff members, with 22% faculty, 45% full-time staff and 33% postdoctoral associates and temporary or part-time positions.
 Most ICBR faculty report only to ICBR and do not have competing demands of a home department or tenure and teaching.
 While much has changed at ICBR in the last 25 years, particularly in the technologies of biotechnology research, the principles of scientific expertise embedded within the dedicated staff remains the foundation of success in enabling the technology of biotechnology research at UF.